mlgranger540/matt-lloyd-writes-static/README.md

 I then used these as a basis to build the structure of the final project with HTML and CSS.

 The colour scheme of the final site is a simple black and white with a highlight red colour to draw the eye.
 I also included black and white hero/background images, with a blur effect on some pages, to add to the design of the site while not detracting from the text.

+I chose the Google font Ruthie for the title as this quite closely resembled the cursive font used in the wireframes, which I liked the design of.
+The bulk of the content uses the simple sans-serif font Calibri, as this font is clear and easy to read, whilst giving a sense of professionalism to the content.
+I used uppercasing in some areas such as the navigation links and headings to make these stand out from the rest of the text content.

 ---